 A Limited Contract Agreement (LCA) allows schools/departments to contract for services including professional development and related materials, site rentals, and software/technology expenditures up to and including \$20,000.
-The next phase of the Enterprise Resource Planning System (ERP) Project is to create all Limited Contract Agreements (LCAs) in the Oracle system.

-Before considering contracting for any service, principals are to ensure that (1) the service is clearly aligned to the school's goals as written in the 2023-2024 School Plan and (2) there are no other comparable services or tools that have been vetted and approved that the school can purchase.
+Before considering contracting for any service, principals are to ensure that (1) the service is clearly aligned to the school's goals as written in the 2024-2025 School Plan and (2) there are no other comparable services or tools that have been vetted and approved that the school can purchase.

-With the support of the Assistant Superintendent and Associate Superintendent of Schools, principals can purchase programs outside of the approved list via a Limited Contract Agreement (LCA).
-Please see this memo LCA Process (Principals) v1 3 2 2023 for detailed directions.
+With the support of the Assistant Superintendent and Associate Superintendent of School Performance, principals can purchase programs outside of the approved list via a Limited Contract Agreement (LCA).
+Please see this memo LCA Process (Principals) for detailed directions.
 Please note, any LCAs to purchase software must follow the same purchasing window so that implementation aligns with the academic school year.
 In addition, some programs will be denied because they would have to go through a competitive bid process.
 As noted in the memo, it can take up to 4-6 weeks to fully execute an LCA.
 Use of the product or service cannot begin until the request for the Limited Contract is fully signed and the purchase order is created.

-The established purchasing deadline for approved online instructional resources and any software purchase requested via an LCA is Friday, September 29, 2023.
+The established purchasing deadline for approved online instructional resources and any software purchase requested via an LCA is Friday, September 30, 2024.
 Any new purchases after that date will not be approved.